Migration Communication Plan: Copyable Templates

-Here is how migration communication fails.
+Here is how migration communication fails without a plan.
 The PMO director sends a single email in month one: "We are migrating from Project Online.
 More details to follow."
 Finance gets copied.
 The sponsor sees it, nods, and moves on.
 Three months later the sponsor asks the PMO director when cutover is happening.
 A resource manager finds out from a PM who heard from another PM.
 IT, waiting for the integration spec from the migration team, starts asking questions in a shared Slack channel.
 End users hear about the change two weeks before go-live: not enough time for questions and not enough time to prepare.

 Why Project Online Migration Communication Gets Deprioritized